Ashutosh781/quadruped-simulink/README.md

 Following repo has built and tested on MATLAB R2019b

-v1.0- Basic Model has correct kinematics and frames, refined dynamics and control will be added later
+v1.0- Basic Model has correct kinematics and frames

+Refined dynamics and control will be added later

 Simscape Multibody simulation of a spider quadruped with 12 DOF